-Elinor Wylie (1885–1928) was an American poet and novelist popular in the 1920s and 1930s.
-Wylie's literary friends encouraged her to submit her verse to Poetry magazine.
-Poetry published four of her poems, including what became her most widely anthologized poem, “Velvet Shoes.”
+She moved back to the states and began pursuing a serious writing career, listening to literary friends who encouraged her to submit her verse to Poetry magazine, which in 1920 published four of her poems, including what became her most widely anthologized poem, “Velvet Shoes.”
 Nets to Catch the Wind, was her first traditionally published poetry collection, appeared in 1921.
 In 1923, the year she left Wylie and married MacDowell Fellow William Rose Benét, she published Black Armor, which was a successful volume of verse.
 The New York Times enthused: "There is not a misplaced word or cadence in it.
 There is not an extra syllable."
-Elinor Wylie's literary output is impressive, given that her writing career lasted just eight years.
-In that brief period, she produced four volumes of poems, four novels, and enough magazine articles to make up an additional volume.
+Her literary output over a writing career that lasted just eight years is impressive.
+She produced four volumes of poems, four novels, and enough magazine articles to make up an additional volume.
 Many of her writings offered insight into the difficulties of marriage and the impossible expectations that come with womanhood.
 By writing about such contemporary themes in a traditional style, she has been credited with contributing to modernism.